Tai Chi, Qigong, Shiatsu, Meditation, Energy, Healing with Nature

 Here's the interesting bit.
 According to modern research, if you want to improve the condition of your vagus nerve, some of the best ways to do it are slow and mindful breathing with a movement and stretching.

 The disciplines of Tai Chi, Qigong and meditation are all known to increase vagal tone - the technical name for the condition of your vagus nerve.
-Having a Shiatsu treatment is like re-booting your nervous system and is also very helpul.
+Having a Shiatsu treatment is like re-booting your nervous system and is also very helpful.

 A high vagal tone is associated with lower blood pressure, improved blood-sugar regulation, improved digestion, better mood, reduced anxiety, and reduced risk of stroke and cardiovascular disease.
 Perhaps one of the largest benefits of a higher vagal tone is the ability to relax faster after stress